Markella Hatziano: International career

-She debuted on the international stage with the Opera Company of Boston under Sarah Caldwell as Suzuki in "Madama Butterfly" by Giacomo Puccini, Neris in "Médée" by Luigi Cherubini, Amneris in "Aida", soloist in Messa da Requiem by Giuseppe Verdi and at the Sofia Opera as Azucena in "Il Trovatore".
-She gained great international recognition in December 1993 when she performed on short notice the role of Didon in "Les Troyens" by Hector Berlioz in highly praised concert performances at the Barbican Centre with the London Symphony Orchestra under Colin Davis.
+She debuted on the international stage as Suzuki in Madama Butterfly by Giacomo Puccini with the Opera Company of Boston conducted by Sarah Caldwell, Neris in Médée by Luigi Cherubini, Amneris in Aida, soloist in Messa da Requiem by Giuseppe Verdi and at the Sofia Opera as Azucena in Il trovatore.
+She gained great international recognition in December 1993 when she performed on short notice the role of Didon in Les Troyens by Hector Berlioz in highly praised concert performances at the Barbican Centre with the London Symphony Orchestra under Colin Davis.

-She has performed the roles of Dalila ("Samson et Dalila" by Camille Saint-Saëns), Amneris ("Aida" by Verdi), Eboli ("Don Carlos" by Verdi), Azucena ("Il Trovatore" by Verdi), Didon ("Les Troyens" by Hector Berlioz), Marguerite ("La damnation de Faust" by Hector Berlioz), Charlotte ("Werther" by Jules Massenet), Santuzza ("Cavalleria rusticana" by Pietro Mascagni) and Judith ("Bluebeard's Castle" by Béla Bartók) at many of the world's most prestigious opera houses and festivals including for example the Royal Opera House, Teatro alla Scala, Liceu, Teatro Real, San Francisco Opera, Staatsoper Berlin, Teatro Colón, Musikverein Wien, Royal Albert Hall, Tanglewood Music Festival, Maggio Musicale Fiorentino, Salzburg Festival and the Ancient Theatre of Epidaurus.
+She has performed the roles of Dalila (Samson et Dalila by Camille Saint-Saëns), Amneris (Aida by Verdi), Eboli (Don Carlos by Verdi), Azucena (Il trovatore by Verdi), Didon (Les Troyens by Berlioz), Marguerite (La damnation de Faust by Berlioz), Charlotte (Werther by Jules Massenet), Santuzza (Cavalleria rusticana by Pietro Mascagni) and Judith (Bluebeard's Castle by Béla Bartók) at many of the world's most prestigious opera houses and festivals including for example the Royal Opera House, Teatro alla Scala, Liceu, Teatro Real, San Francisco Opera, Berlin State Opera, Teatro Colón, Wiener Musikverein, Royal Albert Hall, Tanglewood Music Festival, Maggio Musicale Fiorentino, Salzburg Festival and the Ancient Theatre of Epidaurus.

 She has appeared with many of the world's top symphony orchestras including for example the Vienna Philharmonic, New York Philharmonic, Boston Symphony Orchestra, Chicago Symphony Orchestra, Los Angeles Philharmonic, BBC Symphony Orchestra, Mozarteum Orchestra Salzburg, Royal Philharmonic, Staatskapelle Berlin, Oslo Philharmonic, RAI National Symphony Orchestra, as well as the two Greek state orchestras, i.e., the Athens State Orchestra and the Thessaloniki State Symphony Orchestra, performing works by Verdi, Chausson, Ravel, Berlioz, Beethoven and Mahler.

 She has collaborated with many world-renowned opera singers, such as José Carreras, Jessye Norman, Montserrat Caballé, Shirley Verrett, José Cura, Josephine Barstow, Gwyneth Jones, Robert Hale, Simon Estes, Dmitri Hvorostovsky, stage directors Robert Wilson and Franco Zeffirelli, conductors Daniel Barenboim, Christoph von Dohnányi, Zubin Mehta, Bernard Haitink, Michel Plasson, Esa-Pekka Salonen, Seiji Ozawa, Kent Nagano, Mariss Jansons, among others, and the Greek composers Mikis Theodorakis, Vangelis and Eleni Karaindrou.

+Her collaboration with Vangelis includes her participation in his 1988 studio album Direct on the track "Glorianna" (Hymn a la Femme) where she sings both the soprano and the mezzo-soprano parts, her appearance at the "Eureka" concert in Rotterdam on June 18, 1991 organized by the Dutch Ministry of Economic Affairs, her performance as Antigone in his homonymous short opera's concert version during "The Night of Poetry" event held on October 3, 1991 at the Odeon of Herodes Atticus and her performance in the world premiere of Mythodea held on July 13, 1993 also at the Odeon of Herodes Atticus.